CMSgov/ab2d-website/_pages/support.md

 {% include accordion.html id="a5" heading=a5HeadingContent expanded=false bordered=false accordionContent=a5AccordionContent %}

-{% include accordion.html id="a6" heading="What happens if an Attestor leaves my organization" expanded=false bordered=false accordionContent=a6AccordionContent %}
+{% include accordion.html id="a6" heading="What happens if an Attestor leaves my organization?" expanded=false bordered=false accordionContent=a6AccordionContent %}

+{% include accordion.html id="a7" heading="How long do PDP sponsors have access to the AB2D API?" expanded=false bordered=false accordionContent=a7AccordionContent %}

+{% include accordion.html id="a8" heading="What does the “final” claim query code indicate?" expanded=false bordered=false accordionContent=a8AccordionContent %}